sematext/docs/docs/integration/opensearch-integration.md

 ### Thread pool rejections anomaly

-This alert rule continuously monitors thread pool rejections in an OpenSearch environment, identifying anomalies in the rate at which thread pool requests are rejected.
+This alert rule continuously monitors thread pool rejections in an OpenSearch environment, detecting anomalies in the rate at which thread pool requests are rejected.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose an OpenSearch cluster experiences a sudden increase in thread pool rejections, potentially due to resource limitations or high query loads.
 When this happens, the alert rule checks for anomalies in thread pool rejections over the last 90 minutes.
 Upon detecting the anomaly, the alert rule triggers a warning.